hemaramanan/pynetwork/README.md

   Attaching to test_pynetwork_1, test_pynetwork_ui_1
 ```

+#### Congratulations!
-Congratulations, you have successfully deployed the pynetwork on your local environment.
+you have successfully deployed the pynetwork on your local environment.
 Let's have fun with pynetwork!

 #### Step: 3